Bayesian method for fitting the low-energy constants in chiral perturbation theory: Introduction

 \item The Bayesian method is applied fully in the fit.
 More information under some reasonable assumptions is considered if possible, such as the assumptions of the signs and the order of magnitude of the truncation errors.

-\item Although the number of the input values is not large enough, some clearer distribution of $C^r_i$ and some more precise values of $L^r_i$ will be obtained.
+\item Although the number of input values is not large enough, some clearer distribution of $C^r_i$ and some more precise values of $L^r_i$ will be obtained.
 In addition, the boundary dependence of $C_i^r$ can be seen more clearly. \end{enumerate}

 This paper is organized as follows: Section \ref{MCMC} gives a brief introduction to Bayesian statistics and MCMC.
-In Sec. \ref{Sec:II}, three Bayesian models and some evaluation criteria are introduced.
-Two models contain truncation errors, but the other one does not consider truncation errors.
+In Sec. \ref{Sec:II}, two Bayesian models and some evaluation criteria are introduced.
+One model contains truncation errors, but the other one not.
 Some details of the calculation are also discussed.
-Two examples are studied in Sec. \ref{ME}, in order to evaluate the above models.
+One example is studied in Sec. \ref{ME}, in order to evaluate the above models.
 The input physical observables mentioned in ChPT is given in Sec. \ref{Sec:III}.
 In Sec. \ref{Sec:IV}, some NLO and NNLO LECs are fitted by the above models.
 A set of new LECs are obtained.
 Sec. \ref{sum} gives a summary and some discussions.